 NMUN Preparation Guides

-There are three key preparation documents that NMUN provides:
+There are four key preparation documents that NMUN provides:

 These resources provide the tools that you need to help thoroughly prepare for the conference, understand the flow of formal and informal debate, and begin research on the agenda topics.
 To participate fully at the conference, you will need to research beyond these guides to gain a full understanding of: